DioxusLabs/dioxus/docs/guide/src/elements/vnodes.md

 Every Element in your User Interface will have some sort of properties that the renderer will use when drawing to the screen.
 These might inform the renderer if the component should be hidden, what its background color should be, or to give it a specific name or ID.

-To do this, we use the familiar struct-style syntax that Rust provides.
-Commas are optional:
+To do this, we use the familiar struct-style syntax that Rust provides:

 ```rust
 rsx!(